VictorRuedaM/nest-graphql-api/README.md

   - See all companies registered in the database
   - View a company by its ID.

-It has Mongo ID validation to prevent an incorrect ID from being entered.
+🔸It has Mongo ID validation to prevent an incorrect ID from being entered.

-Validation in the type of fields.
+🔸Validation in the type of fields.

-There are required fields and non-required fields, the following list shows the fields it supports:
+🔸There are required fields and non-required fields, the following list shows the fields it supports:
   - company_name: string; (required, cannot be empty)
   - address: string; (required, cannot be empty)
   - phone_number: string; (required, cannot be empty)